amilajack/alfred/website/docs/tasks.md

 ---
 id: tasks
-title: The Basics of Tasks
+title: Tasks
-sidebar_label: The Basics
 ---

+*This documentation is a work in progress*

 ## Example